Sauceke/LoveMachine/README.md

 * **Scan:** Scan for devices.
 * **Stroker:** indicates that the device has back-and-forth movement functionality AND that this functionality is supported by Intiface.
 * **Vibrators:** indicates that the device has vibrator functionality AND that this functionality is supported by Intiface.
-* **Rotators:** indicates that the device has rotator functionality AND that this functionality is supported by Intiface.
 * **Threesome Role:** Which girl the device is assigned to in a threesome.
 This also affects other scenes - if a device is assigned to second girl, it will not be activated in Standard scenes.
 * **Body Part:** Selects the body part that will be tracked by the device.
 Defaults to Auto (which means it will find the one closest to the player's balls).
 Can be used to re-enact TJ/FJ with alternating movement using two devices.
 In Koikatsu and KKS, it also tracks fondling/fingering movements.
 * **Test Slow:** Tests the device with 3 slow strokes